 Meeting was called to order by Sister Danielle Poissant at 12:07 hrs.
 Sister Danielle Poissant completed the Roll Call of the Officers.
 In attendance: President- Sister Corry Byrne, Treasurer- Sister Michelle Beugeling, and Secretary- Sister Danielle Poissant.
 Vice President- Brother Mike Franz sent his regrets.

-HARRASSMENT STATEMENT
+HARASSMENT STATEMENT

 Sister Danielle Poissant read the harassment statement and Sister Cheryl Jensen was the person to contact if a member felt that they had been harassed during the proceedings.